kardolus/chatgpt-cli/README.md

 ## Configuration

-The ChatGPT CLI adopts a three-tier configuration strategy, with different levels of precedence assigned to default values, the `config.yaml` file, and environment variables, in that respective order.
+The ChatGPT CLI adopts a four-tier configuration strategy, with different levels of precedence assigned to flags, environment variables, a config.yaml file, and default values, in that respective order:

+1. Flags: Command-line flags have the highest precedence.
+Any value provided through a flag will override other configurations.
+2. Environment Variables: If a setting is not specified by a flag, the corresponding environment variable (prefixed with the name field from the config) will be checked.
+3. Config file (config.yaml): If neither a flag nor a environment variable is set, the value from the config.yaml file will be used.
+4. Default Values: If no value is specified through flags, config.yaml, or environment variables, the CLI will fall back to its built-in default values.

 ### General Configuration